-- The number of requested transfers not approved after the RIPE NCC's evaluation - The sum of the number of addresses included in the requested transfers
+- The number of requested transfers not approved after the RIPE NCC's evaluation - The sum of the number of addresses included in the requested transfers returned.
+The transferring party must ensure that all policies are applied.

 Neither the blocks nor the organisations involved will be identified in these statistics.